 Scientific research suggests a substantial number of potential health benefits of breastfeeding for baby.
 These benefits include:

-- Decreased rates of type 1 and type 2 diabetes mellitus, lymphoma, and leukemia in older children and adults.
-19, 20, 21, 22
+Decreased rates of type 1 and type 2 diabetes mellitus and other disease in older children and adults.19202122

 And if this wasn’t enough, breastmilk also exposes your baby to the flavors of the foods you eat.
 This can help her become a more adventurous eater when she herself begins to eat solids, and throughout her lifetime as well.23

-What are the health benefits of breastfeeding for mom?
+What are the health benefits of breastfeeding for you?

-Your baby isn’t the only one who benefits from breastfeeding.
-The health benefits for the mama (you!) are also significant and include: 24
+Your baby isn’t the only one who benefits from breastfeeding.24 The health benefits for the breastfeeding parent are also significant and include: